matthewpalmer/json-tape/README.md

 ## More details

-node-command-player lets you apply a sequence of commands to an initial state.
+json-tape lets you apply a sequence of commands to an initial state.
 The format of the commands and the application of those commands to the state is customisable via the `tokenizer` and `instructionSet` parameters respectively.

 We also came up with a low level method for applying operations to a JSON object which is caled `json_asm` which might be interesting, details are at the bottom.
-(Note that node-command-player doesn't require that you use `json_asm` instruction set or the `plain_text_delimiters` log format—they are there as example).
+(Note that json-tape doesn't require that you use `json_asm` instruction set or the `plain_text_delimiters` log format—they are there as example).

 Looking at an example command log (a simplification of `/tests/sample_log.txt`), we might have some `json_asm` commands to replay on the initial state.